vysecurity/LinkedInt/README.md

 * Constrain to company filters
 * Addition of Hunter for e-mail prediction

-# To-Do List

-* Allow for horizontal scraping and mass automated company domain, and format prediction per company
-* Add Natural Language Processing techniques on titles to discover groups of similar titles to be stuck into same "department".
-This should then be visualised in a graph.

 # Usage

-Put in LinkedIn credentials in LinkedInt.cfg
+1. Put in LinkedIn credentials in LinkedInt.cfg
-Put Hunter.io API key in LinkedInt.cfg
+2. Put Hunter.io API key in LinkedInt.cfg
-Run LinkedInt.py and follow instructions
+3. Run LinkedInt.py and follow instructions (example below).

 # Example

+Using General Motors as the target as they have a bug bounty program.

 ```
 ██╗     ██╗███╗   ██╗██╗  ██╗███████╗██████╗ ██╗███╗   ██╗████████╗